w3c/wai-intro-wcag/content/non-web-ict.md

 *Background:* **WCAG 2.0** is a normative web standard — it is a W3C Recommendation and an ISO International Standard ([ISO/IEC 40500:2012](https://www.w3.org/QA/2012/10/wcag_20_is_now_also_isoiec_405.html)) — that explains how to make web content (including static web pages, dynamic web applications, etc.) more accessible to people with disabilities.
 WCAG 2.1 was published in 2018 and **WCAG 2.2** may be published in 2023.
 The [WCAG Overview](/standards-guidelines/wcag/) introduces the WCAG documents and links to supporting resources such as [[WCAG 2.0 at a Glance]](/standards-guidelines/wcag/20/glance/) and [How to Meet WCAG 2 (Quick Reference)](https://www.w3.org/WAI/WCAG20/quickref/).

 *This document:* **WCAG2ICT** is a draft W3C Group Note that is informative — it is not normative and does not set requirements.
 It provides guidance on the application of WCAG 2 principles, guidelines, and success criteria to non-web documents and software.
 WCAG2ICT was developed to provide an authoritative interpretation of how WCAG 2 can apply in different contexts.
-For information on the scope of WCAG2ICT, see the [WCAG2ICT Introduction](https://www.w3.org/TR/wcag2ict/#intro).
+For information on the scope of WCAG2ICT, see the [Introduction section of WCAG2ICT](https://www.w3.org/TR/wcag2ict/#intro).

 *Update in progress:* The [previous WCAG2ICT Note covered WCAG 2.0](https://www.w3.org/TR/2013/NOTE-wcag2ict-20130905/).
-The [WCAG2ICT Draft Note](https://www.w3.org/TR/wcag2ict/)** currently includes guidance for WCAG 2.1 success criteria and will include guidance for WCAG 2.2 success criteria.
-The [WCAG2ICT Editor's Draft](https://w3c.github.io/wcag2ict) may include additional proposed updates that are not yet apporved and published.
+The **[WCAG2ICT Draft Note](https://www.w3.org/TR/wcag2ict/)** dated 15 August 2023 includes guidance for WCAG 2.1 success criteria.
+Later updates will include guidance for WCAG 2.2 success criteria.
+The [WCAG2ICT Editor's Draft](https://w3c.github.io/wcag2ict) may include proposed updates that are not yet approved and published.

 ## Who WCAG2ICT is for {#for}